xray-forge/xray-16-types/README.md

 <p>
 Module contains xray engine globals typedefs for typescript. <br/>
-By default x-ray export many bindings that can be used from lua scripts, but without game API documentation.
+By default x-ray export bindings that can be accessed from lua scripts, but without any API documentation.

 To check more details / correct typing you always can reference X-Ray source code.